google-research/timesfm/README.md

 1. Running the provided benchmarks would require additional dependencies.
 Please use the environment files under `experiments` instead.

-2. The dependency `lingvo` does not support `pip install` for macOS.
-For now you can manually install it from the source following [these instructions](https://github.com/tensorflow/lingvo).
+2. The dependency `lingvo` does not support ARM architectures, and the code is not working for machines with Apple silicon.
+We are aware of this issue and are working on a solution.
+Stay tuned.

 ## Usage